NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

  - When a rig has both linescan and frame sensors, the reference sensor must be linescan.
 That because the linescan sensor acquires image data more frequently.

- - The *reference sensor* must acquire data frequently enough that pose interpolation in time is accurate.
-For a frame reference sensor, that may mean that all frame sensors acquire data simultaneously, or the reference sensor acquires data quickly.
+ - The *reference sensor* must acquire data *frequently enough* that pose interpolation in time is accurate.
+For a frame reference sensor, that may mean that all frame sensors acquire data simultaneously, or the reference sensor captures data at a finer rate than any observed jitter.
 For a linescan reference sensor, the parameters ``--num-lines-per-position`` and ``--num-lines-per-orientation`` need to be smaller than 1/2 of the jitter period.

  - The acquisition times of all sensors on a rig during a contiguous observation stretch must be within the time range of the reference sensor, to avoid